sirchuck/site_works/README.md

               - template.script.php
             - views
               - template.view.php
+    dev/preloads
+        - ajax_preload.php
+        - controller_preload.php
+        - iframe_preload.php
+        - script_preload.php
+    dev/thread_scripts

     If you really want to, you can drop files in the public folder - but I overwrite the index page, assets/js/siteworks, assets/css/siteworks folders, everything else shoudl be safe.

+    The preloads will be automatically included in your ajax/controller/iframe or script call.
+For example, if you wanted all of your controllers to load jquery from a google CDN you could write in the controller_preload.php file:
+        $this->_out['js'][] = '<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>';

+    Files you put in the thread_scripts will be called if you use the threading tool shown below.
+Files in this directory should have the .php extention.

 # File Extentions:
     For the framework to find your files, and for readability on your end, give your files the following extentions